barawn/xvcd-anita/README.md

    The 'best' trick here would actually be to have a hack which virtually slices the JTAG chain up and presents only one device back to iMPACT.
 That's a *lot* of work, however!

+USAGE:

+xvcd-anita [-x #] [-v [#]]

+-x # sets the CPLD control register to #.
+This number is parsed with strtoul() with auto-base checking: so prefix with "0x" if you send it in hex.

+-v # sets the verbosity to #. # is optional: without it "-v" increments the verbosity so you can do silliness like "-vvvv".
+Verbosity goes up to 6.

+Make sure you have permissions to access the FTDI device.